great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/connecting_to_your_data/fluent/database/sql_data_assets.md

 Adding Batch Sorters to your Data Asset lets you explicitly state the order in which your Batches are returned when you request data from the Data Asset.
 To add Batch Sorters, pass a list of sorters to the `add_sorters(...)` method of your Data Asset.

 Run the following Python code to split the `"pickup_datetime"` column on `"year"` and `"month"`, so your list of sorters can have up to two elements.
-The code also adds an ascending sorter based on the contents of the splitter group `"year"` and a descending sorter based on the contents of the splitter group `"month"`:
+The code also adds an ascending sorter based on the contents of the Partitioner group `"year"` and a descending sorter based on the contents of the Partitioner group `"month"`:

 ```python name="docs/docusaurus/docs/snippets/organize_batches_in_sqlite_datasource.py add_sorters"
 ```